Anthony Edwards (basketball): Personal life

+Edwards's daughter, Aislynn, was born in March 2024.
+Edwards left the Timberwolves' March 1 game against the Sacramento Kings at halftime to be with Aislynn's mother, Shannon, as their child was born.

-Edwards' mother, Yvette, and grandmother, Shirley, both died from cancer during an eight-month span in 2015, when he was in eighth grade.
+Edwards's mother, Yvette, and grandmother, Shirley, both died of cancer during an eight-month span in 2015, when he was in eighth grade.
 He has worn the No. 5 basketball jersey since high school to honor them, as they both died on the fifth day of the month.
-As a result, Edwards was raised by his sister, Antoinette, and brother, Antoine, who shared legal custody over him.
-In high school, Edwards frequently worked as an instructor at a number of youth camps.
+After their deaths, Edwards was raised by his sister, Antoinette, and brother, Antoine, who shared legal custody of him.
+In high school, Edwards frequently worked as an instructor at youth camps.
 He intended to major in marketing while attending the University of Georgia.

 During his childhood, Edwards also starred in baseball, often acting as his team's fourth or fifth hitter in the batting order.
-Edwards has also jokingly expressed how he was very skilled at a variety of sports when he was younger.
+He has jokingly said he was very skilled at a variety of sports when he was younger.
 He owns two dogs and has also expressed his affinity for lions, although he does not believe he has the requisite space to care for one.

 Edwards made his acting debut in the 2022 sports drama film Hustle.

-His performance in the film as the main antagonist, Kermit Wilts, was praised by many, including the film’s producer and star Adam Sandler.
+In 2023, Adidas released the AE1, his first signature shoe.
+It quickly became a best-seller, prompting the company to sign him to a multiyear extension worth "around $50 million".

+Controversies

-In September 2022, the NBA fined Edwards $40,000 for posting a video on September 10 in which he called a group of shirtless men "queer".
-The next day, he posted an apology, stating, "What I said was immature, hurtful, and disrespectful, and I'm incredibly sorry."
+In September 2022, Edwards posted a video to Instagram story referring to a group of shirtless men standing on a sidewalk with a homophobic slur.
+The NBA fined him $40,000 for using "offensive and derogatory language."

+In December 2023, Paige Jordae, an Instagram model, accused Edwards of impregnating her and then offering her $100,000 to get an abortion.
+Jordae posted screenshots of text messages with Edwards.
+The screenshots, which were initially posted to Jordae's Instagram story, also included a screenshot of a pending wire transfer of $100,000 on November 27, 2023.
+Edwards responded, "I am handling my personal matters privately and will not be commenting on them any further at this time."